 Future Continuous Tense

-The future continuous describes an action that will be in progress at a specific time in the future.
-Learn will be + -ing with clear examples and everyday uses.
+The future continuous describes what will be happening at a specific future moment.
+Learn will be + -ing with clear examples, common uses, and sentences for everyday life.

 Simple explanation